David James (footballer, born 1917)

-David James (9 September 1917 – 12 December 1981) was a Welsh professional footballer who played as a centre forward.
+David James (9 September 1917 – 12 December 1981) was a Welsh professional football player and coach who played as a centre forward.
+He was also known as Dai James.

 Career

 Born in Swansea, James signed for Bradford City in May 1935 from Leeds United.
 During his time with Bradford City he made five appearances in the Football League.
 He left the club in July 1937 to play for Mossley.
 He transferred to Chelsea for £200 in April 1938.

 He joined Swansea Town in May 1947, helping them win the 1947 London Combination Cup final.
 He scored on his Football League debut for the club at Bristol City four months later.
 He netted seven goals in 12 League games before joining Haverfordwest County in August 1948 where he became captain, then manager.